awsdocs/aws-lambda-developer-guide/doc_source/python-handler.md

 # AWS Lambda function handler in Python<a name="python-handler"></a>

-At the time you create a Lambda function, you specify a *handler*, which is a function in your code, that AWS Lambda can invoke when the service executes your code\.
+At the time you create a Lambda function, you specify a *handler*, which is a function in your code, that AWS Lambda can invoke when the service runs your code\.
 Use the following general syntax structure when creating a handler function in Python\.

 ```
 def handler_name(event, context):